 What we do

-manchester jazz festival is the UK’s leading showcase for contemporary jazz with an ongoing focus on championing the region’s creative artists and offering the UK’s only open jazz commissioning scheme for composer-musicians which means you will see things at mjf that you won’t experience at any other jazz festival.
+manchester jazz festival is the UK’s leading showcase for contemporary jazz, with an ongoing focus on championing the region’s creative artists and offering the UK’s only open jazz commissioning scheme for composer-musicians.
+This means you will see things at mjf that you won’t experience at any other jazz festival.

-Year after year audiences return to enjoy the ten-day celebration of fresh and innovative contemporary music offering opportunities to discover artists which challenge, surprise and excite.
+Year after year, audiences return to enjoy the ten-day celebration of fresh and innovative contemporary music – offering opportunities to discover artists who challenge, surprise and excite.

 Our mission is to push jazz forward, to lift the music from its stereotypical image of a smoky, late-night, older male-dominated artform to one which is surprising, vibrant, totally connected to today’s music-making across all contemporary genres, relevant to, available to and enjoyable by all.

 mjf is a not-for-profit, registered charity.
 We receive modest funding from Manchester City Council and Arts Council England and other funders.
 This enables us to programme a broad, eclectic repertoire not dictated by purely commercial considerations and to keep prices affordable for all, including a number of free events designed to recruit new lovers of the artform for the future.
 An Economic Impact Study undertaken by Manchester Business School in 2013 reported that mjf generated nearly £7 for every £1 of public subsidy – representing a very sound return on investment.